CMPL 7005 Chronic and Complex Disorders in Chinese Medicine

-Description This unit will enable practitioners to extend their clinical reasoning skills to chronic and complex conditions seen in contemporary Chinese Medicine clinical practice.
-The unit will analyse specific cases and conditions which present a range of complex and contradictory signs and symptoms making diagnosis and treatment challenging.
+Description This subject will enable practitioners to extend their clinical reasoning skills to chronic and complex conditions seen in contemporary Chinese Medicine clinical practice.
+The subject will analyse specific cases and conditions which present a range of complex and contradictory signs and symptoms making diagnosis and treatment challenging.
 Senior practitioners of both acupuncture and Chinese herbal medicine will present their own clinical experience and assist students to understand their diagnostic and treatment processes.

 School Health Sciences